 Benefits of Yoga for Chronic Pain:

 Classes are offered in a warm and welcoming environment and are led by Lori Wieder, C-IAYT Certified Yoga Therapist.
 All levels of physical ability are welcome and no yoga experience is necessary.
-Winter 2018 classes are now forming in State College, space will be limited.
-For more information and to register, please email Lori or call 814-308-8359.
+Private Yoga Therapy sessions for chronic pain are also available.
+Please email Lori or call 814-308-8359.

 "Practicing yoga has the opposite effect on the brain as does chronic pain."